caVeDevv/caVeDevv/README.md

 📚 Ready to learn new tools and development methodologies, always open to sharing knowledge and experiences with colleagues.
 I value the opportunity for continuous growth both as a professional and as an individual.

-🌐 If you're looking for an energetic and goal-oriented Frontend Developer, ready to take on challenges and contribute to your project, feel free to get in touch with me!
+🌐 Feel free to get in touch with me!
 I'd be happy to discuss potential collaboration opportunities.

 ## Languages I speak :